Take-home naloxone program: Effectiveness

 A systematic review of previous nine studies found that naloxone successfully reversed overdose used by participants in all but one study.
-Eleven studies reported 100% survival rate, and the remaining articles reported 83% to 93% survival rates.
-Multiple articles' results suggest that programs trained laypersons to respond to and treat opioid overdoses correctly, which resulted in thousands of lives being saved.

 The curriculum for training participants included recognizing an overdose, how to prevent one, how to appropriately respond to an overdose, and administer naloxone correctly and safely.
 The researchers found that the amount of time to train participants varied in the studies, some taking 10 minutes to hours.
 Eleven studies reported 100% survival rate, and the remaining articles reported 83% to 93% survival rates.
 Multiple articles' results suggest that programs trained laypersons to respond to and treat opioid overdoses correctly, which resulted in thousands of lives being saved.

 Another systematic review utilized the Bradford Hill criteria, They found that twenty-one of the twenty-two studies they used to meet the Bradford-Hill criterion were cost-effective, and ongoing projects were able to access and train high-risk populations, which resulted in a low amount of adverse withdrawal effects.
 The programs reduced the number of deaths-by-overdose among the participants and their acquaintances.
 The review also found no evidence of increased heroin usage among the compiled studies.
 In fact, they found that a few studies had participants that reduced their drug usage, or in other studies that it had not changed.
 A limitation of their study was noted that the majority (90%) of reversed overdoses were heroin-induced when a study recruited methadone users specifically.
 Take-home naloxone programs have also been implemented overseas in Europe, Asia, and Australia, but studies of these programs used uncontrolled study designs.